 With so many cool options to choose from, it can be hard to know which are good and which are excellent.
 Obviously, the first consideration is your personal needs.
 Will you be recording multiple instruments or would you go with virtual instruments?

-Will you record in a basement or a studio?
+Will you record in a basement, home studio setup, or professional studio?
 Everything that makes your work unique is what will determine the interface you end up getting.

 In the end, it will boil down to all the different needs you will have and what you hope to accomplish with your interface.